Quickstart for Batch Changes

 README.md files in all of your repositories.

 - A Sourcegraph instance with some repositories in it.
-See “Quickstart” on how to setup a Sourcegraph instance.
+See “Quick install” on how to set up a Sourcegraph instance.

 - A local environment matching “Requirements” to create batch changes with the Sourcegraph CLI.